eclipse-kura/kura/docs/core-services/container-orchestration-provider-usage.md

 ![Schema with disabled instances](./images/schemaWithoutInstances.png)

 As it can be seen from the image, the merged `Enforcement Allowlist` box doesn't contain the digest associated to the Container Instance, because, being it disabled, the corresponding digest is ignored.
-If the enforcement is enable and a container with digest *DIGEST Z* is started, it will then be stopped and deleted, because its digest won't be included in the allowlist.
+If the enforcement is enabled and a container with digest *DIGEST Z* is started, it will then be stopped and deleted, because its digest won't be included in the allowlist.

 Finally, everytime a *Container Image Enforcement Digest* option is modified, or the ContainerInstance is disabled or deleted, the enforcement feature will perform a check on all the already running containers.
-This is done because if the digest that was previously provided has changed after an instance update, or removed due to disabling or deleting the instance, those containers that were previously authorised by this digest are no longer allowed to run.
+This is done because, if the digest that was previously provided has changed after an instance update, or removed due to disabling or deleting the instance, those containers that were previously authorised by this digest are no longer allowed to run.
 So they must be stopped and deleted.

 !!! warning